phuslu/lru/README.md

 * Simple
     - No Dependency
-    - Less than 1000 Sloc
+    - Less than 1000 sloc
 * Fast
     - Faster than all well-known LRU caches
     - Zero memory allocs